Bhagyshrigaikwad/STUDY-ABROAD-LANDING-PAGE/README.md

 4. Deploy using a hosting service like **Netlify or GitHub Pages** for accessibility.

 ## Conclusion
 This landing page serves as an effective tool for **generating leads for MBBS abroad programs** while ensuring an **engaging and informative user experience**.
 The implementation of **SEO, responsiveness, and modern UI design** enhances its effectiveness and reach.
-Further development can include **backend integration for form submission handling** and **real-time chat support** to improve student engagement.
+Further development can include **backend integration for form submission handling** and **real-time  support** to improve student engagement.